juan-c-s/skillsgram/README.md

 ![Screenshot 2024-05-06 at 10 56 32 AM](https://github.com/juan-c-s/skillsgram/assets/63207344/b179bfc5-af39-4e52-97af-cb4dabad8a66)

 /register
 There is a random image generator link in case you do not have a profile image link available.
-Fill in the details and click register you should be headed to your profile page.
+Fill in the details and click register.
+You should now be headed to the new user's profile page.
 ![Screenshot 2024-05-06 at 10 57 17 AM](https://github.com/juan-c-s/skillsgram/assets/63207344/21c3fff6-0136-4800-b381-6928fcf0a4c2)

 /profile:id